COVID-19 Antigen Rapid Test

-C) Add 3 drops of the extracted specimen to the sample well.
+C) Apply 3 drops of the extracted specimen into the sample well.
 Wait 15 minutes and read the results.
-Once 20 minutes have elapsed the results should no longer be read.
+After 20 minutes the results are no longer reliable.

-Negative Result: A coloured line appears in the Control (C) region.
-No line appears in the Test (T) region.
+Negative Result: A coloured line appears in the Control (C) region and none in the Test (T) region.

-Invalid Result: The control line does not appear.
-Insufficient diluent volume or incorrect procedural techniques are the most likely reasons for the absence of the control line.
-Review the procedure and repeat the test with a new device.
-If the problem persists, discontinue the use of the test kit immediately and contact your local distributor.
+Invalid Result: The Control line does not appear.
+An insufficient quantity of diluent or an incorrect procedure are the most likely reasons for the absence of the Control line.
+If the problem persists contact your local distributor.

-COVID-19 Antigen Rapid Test will only indicate the presence of SARS-CoV-2 antigens in the specimen and should not be used as the sole criteria for the diagnosis of SARS-CoV-2 infections.
-The results obtained with this test should be considered with other clinical findings from other laboratory tests and evaluations.
+COVID-19 Antigen Rapid Test will only indicate the presence of SARS-CoV-2 antigens in the specimen and should not be used as the sole criterion for the diagnosis of SARS-CoV-2 infections.
+The results obtained with this test should be considered on the evaluations resulting from other laboratory tests.